Simeron/Markdown-previewer/README.md

 ![Image of the bottom of the Markdown Previwer](./public/markdown-previwer-bottom.png)

-## Markdown Previewer React README Docs set up
+## Markdown Previewer React README Docs set up for project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).